Skip to content

 Best Practices

-3. Protect Destructive Actions: Always require approval for delete operations
+2. Protect Destructive Actions: Always require approval for delete and bulk-update operations

 5. Regular Review: Periodically audit your policies to ensure they match your security requirements